 Education at GCLS

-One of the primary mandates of the mission of the GCLS is to provide opportunities for education of our members and the general public regarding lesbian literature.
+One of the key mandates of the GCLS mission is to provide educational opportunities related to lesbian literature.
 This includes authors, readers, editors, and more.
-Currently, our educational offerings include: an Annual Conference, online webinars and a mentoring program.

 The GCLS takes this responsibility seriously and as a result we offer multiple opportunities for everyone - from those who are interested in writing, to those who are experienced, even award winning authors.
 We also recognize that there are varying degrees of affordability required, in order to give everyone a chance to learn.

 The GCLS Writing Academy: A full year program for new writers, serious about developing their craft and completing their work-in-progress.
 Runs July to July, with delayed start available until the day before online classes begin at the end of August.
 (Monthly Payment plans are available in advance of an upcoming Academy).

 The Members Only Video Library: a library of videos of Keynote Speakers, Special Speakers, other guests, general events / presentations from our annual conference, and a series of recorded interviews entitled "The Authors' Salon".
 These interviews are fashioned somewhat after the TV show, "The Actor's Studio", where each interview is based on the same set of questions.

 The Professional Development Group: A growing library of selected videos of classes taught at our Annual Conference and in our Writing Academy.
 These videos cover a broad spectrum of topics on the Craft of Writing, research, getting published, and more.
 There is a low annual fee associated with this group ($99/yr).